NVIDIA/NVFlare/docs/user_guide/high_availabilty.rst

 ------------
 No response from Overseer (connection error, etc.)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-I’ll keep retrying to communicate with the Overseer.
 If I already have a hot SP, I’ll keep using it.
+I’ll keep retrying to communicate with the Overseer to obtain a response.

 No hot SP available
 ^^^^^^^^^^^^^^^^^^^
-I’ll keep retrying to communicate with the Overseer.
 If I already have a hot SP, I’ll keep using it.
+I’ll keep retrying to communicate with the Overseer to obtain a different response.

 Hot SP has not changed
 ^^^^^^^^^^^^^^^^^^^^^^